jlule/Lule-resume/index_2027.md

 `2025-2027`
 __LDS Business College__, Salt Lake City, UT

+- Got my certificate in Accounting and Finance
-- Full academic scholarship with 4.0 GPA
+- I was on the Deans List with a GPA of 3.75

 `Expected 2029`
 __Brigham Young University - Idaho__, Rexburg, ID

+- Majored in Computer Software Engineering
-- 4.0 Major GPA
+- 3.2 Major GPA

 ## Related Experience

 ### Internships

-`January 2028 - June 2028`
+`May 2021  - September 2021`
 __Pacific Northwest National Lab__, Richland, WA

 - Worked on novel methods for soil sampling to reduce laboratory measurements